Chubby Hubby

-Biography
+Education

 Koh graduated from Columbia College of Columbia University in 1996.

+Career

 Koh was mentioned in Prime Minister Lee Hsien Loong's National Day Rally speech in 2006, as an example of Singaporean blogs on the internet.
 Singapore newspaper The Straits Times has mentioned him several times in articles about the hottest blogs, blogs to watch and the most popular food blogs.
 He was interviewed by Newsweek and mentioned in The New York Times, the South China Morning Post and The Guardian.

 Koh was invited to dine during the finale recording of Bravo Channels 8th Season's Top Chef competition 2010; which was held in Singapore; the shows first international finale location.
 Koh was not a judge but was a dinner guest.

+In 2018, Koh and Wee Teng Wen, managing director of The Lo & Behold Group, opened a private club, Straits Clan, on the site of the former New Majestic hotel in Bukit Pasoh Road.
+In 2021, the club was fully acquired by the Mandala Group and renamed as the Mandala Club.

 Personal life

-Koh's father is, Tommy Koh, Ambassador-At-Large for the Singapore Government who served as Singapore's Permanent representative to the United Nations and to the United States, as well as the third president of the United Nations Convention on the Law of the Sea.
+Koh's father is Tommy Koh, a Singaporean diplomat, lawyer, professor and author who served as Singapore's Permanent Representative to the United Nations.

-Koh is married to Tan Su-Lyn, an editor.
+Koh is married to Tan Su-Lyn, an editor and they have two children.